 Relapse rates were 64% in people not taking medications for schizophrenia, w"...

-The most commonly reported signs and symptoms associated with clozapine overdose are: altered states of consciousness, including drowsiness, delirium, and coma; tachycardia; hypotension; respiratory depression or failure; and hypersalivation.
-Aspiration pneumonia and cardiac arrhythmias have also been reported.
-Seizures have occurred in a minority of reported cases.
+The most commonly reported signs and symptoms associated with FAZACLO overdose are: sedation, delirium, coma, tachycardia, hypotension, respiratory depression or failure; and hypersalivation.
+There are reports of aspiration pneumonia, cardiac arrhythmias, and seizure.
 Fatal overdoses have been reported with clozapine, generally at doses above 2500 mg.
 There have also been reports of patients recovering from overdoses well in excess of 4 g.

-In managing overdosage, the physician should consider the possibility of multiple-drug involvement.
+In managing overdosage, consider the possibility of multiple-drug involvement.

 This monograph has been modified to include the generic and brand name in many instances.